teamputtygen/hn-docs/docs/introduction.rst

 as a whole.
 Documentation for the individual services that comprise the platform are available elsewhere and may need to be consulted for anything other than simple use cases.
-Links to that documentation are provided in the "Platform Services" section.
+Links to that documentation are provided in the :ref:`platform-services` section.